GRP Estuary Cruiser

 The Way it sails

-It might be questioned; what would be the point of building a trimaran giving up the speed associated with these craft?
+It might be questioned; what would be the point of building a trimaran without the very high speed usually associated with these craft?
 My answer is - the way it sails.
 It is the quality of movement that the trimaran produces.
 Trimarans are float-stabilised monohulls, that is, they move and behave in similar ways to monohulls.
 When a gust of wind strikes the sails, both types heel over and then recover their attitude.
 The catamaran is a much stiffer craft.
 It does not heel in the same way.
 It remains solid and unyielding as it moves forward.
 Its action does not feed the wind variations to the helmsperson in the same way as the tri and mono.
 Trimarans are very stiff monohulls.
 When working to windward this constant feedback of fluctuating heel angles delivers the information to the helm even though it is a more subtle message than that received on the monohull.
 It is light and responsive.
 People sailing the trimaran for the first time say it feels like a dinghy.

-Monohull sailors will say that their boats are better to windward, but whilst this may be true, it is marginal.
+Monohull sailors will say that their boats are better to windward, but whilst this may be true, it is marginal now.
 On my river, almost no other comparable craft has produced a better windward performance than the little cruiser that is being described here.
 When the wind is on the nose, the performance of this trimaran is roughly equal to most well-sailed monohulls; off the wind the trimaran is supreme.
 Good catamaran cruisers could equal it off the wind, but in this small size it is not easy to produce internal standing headroom, which was an essential choice for me.
 The Hirondelle, Tiki and Strider designs were the cruising catamarans available when I designed my cruiser.
 There were self-build plans for others including Wharram, Brown and Woods.

 Wharram Tiki 26